MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/P00-Getting-Started/content.md

 By the end of this tutorial, students should be able to...

-1. Create a react native app for iOS and/or Android
+1. Create a react native app for iOS and/or Android using Expo
-1. ???
+1. Implement basic react and react native components
+1. Explain how state works in a react native app
+1. Pass data to components through props

 # Technical Planning